-The Bureau of Infrastructure, Transport and Regional Economics (BITRE) provides economic analysis, research and statistics on infrastructure, transport and regional development issues to inform Australian Government policy development and wider community understanding.
+The Bureau of Infrastructure and Transport Research Economics (BITRE) provides economic analysis, research and statistics on infrastructure, transport and cities issues to inform Australian Government policy development and wider community understanding.

-BITRE is part of the Policy and Research Division of the Department of Infrastructure, Regional Development and Cities.
+BITRE is part of the Data, Analytics and Policy Division of the Department of Infrastructure, Transport, Regional Development and Communications.

 BITRE holds unique aviation, maritime, road and rail transport data collections which are made available in a number of publication series.
 BITRE also publishes the results of individual research projects.
 Most BITRE publications are made available on this website.